Petty Knives

 What tasks suit a petty knife best?

-Everyday precision: berries, shallots, garlic, herb chiffonade, citrus supremes, trimming small cuts of meat, and garnish work.
+Everyday precision and detailed work: berries, shallots, garlic, herb chiffonade, citrus supremes, trimming small cuts of meat, and garnish work.

 Is a petty redundant if I have a chef's and paring knife?